Journeys Track API Source

 How it works

 The Journeys API was how you sent data to Customer.io before we introduced Data Pipelines.
 Journeys API sources let you use Data Pipelines without changing your existing integrations by automatically translating incoming Journeys Track API calls to our Data Pipelines format.
-This means you can use our Journeys Web SDK, our non-iOS mobile SDKs, and our Track API as sourcesA source is a website or server that you want to capture data from—it’s a source of data! without doing any extra integration work.
+This means you can use our Journeys Web SDK and our Track API as sourcesA source is a website or server that you want to capture data from—it’s a source of data! without doing any extra integration work.

 Our Track and Data Pipelines APIs share similar concepts, so there are very few (but important) differences between native Data Pipelines sources and data sources based on our Track API.
 Your Track identify